brillout/goldpage/docs/readme.template.md

 But, most often than not,
 which app type is the right one becomes clear only after you have written and battle-tested your first protoype.

-Goldpage is different; it supports all app types and switching from one app type to another is easy.
+Goldpage supports all app types and you can easily switch from one app type to another.
-With Goldpage,
+That way,
 you can create a prototype before even knowing what "SPA" or "SSR" mean and, once you finished a first prototype, you can experiment with different app types and see which one works best for your app.

-We actually encourage you to not spend time about learning all these different app types and instead just start create a first prototype.
+Instead of spending time learning about the different kinds of app types, we encourage you start creating a first prototype.
-You'll get to know all app types while developing your app and you'll eventually figure out what app type works best for your app.
+You'll eventually get familiar with the different kind of app types while developing your app, and you'll eventually figure out which app type works best for your app.

+Switching between app types is simply a matter of setting three page configs:
+`renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
+`renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).
+`renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
+These three flags allow you to get any app type.
+For example, to add SSR to your page, you set `renderToDom: true` and `renderToHtml: true`, and to get an MPA you set `renderToDom: true` and `renderToHtml: false`..

-For example, there is a technique called "SSR" that helps search engines to successfully crawl your app.
+For example, there is a technique called "SSR" that allows search engines successfully crawl the content of your pages.
 The best way to know if you need SSR is to try it out.
+(for example from create-react-app to Next.js).
+You cannot easily jusdo that with other tools.
+But with Goldpage you can.
+You can add SSR to one of your page by setting `renderToHtml: true` to the page config and then test how SSR works out for that page.
+If it does, you can then add SSR to your other pages.

+With Goldpage you can add SSR a one of your page and see if it works out for you.
+If it does you can add SSR to your other pages and

 Now you .
 You can even try SSR with only one page.
 If you are hestitating whether